Biden says facing Trump in 2024 only increases his desire to run for office - ExBulletin

 Pressed by ABC’s David Muir if he was ready for a rematch against Trump, Biden joked, “You’re trying to tempt me now.”

 “Sure.
-Why don’t I run against Donald Trump?
-He’s the nominee, which increases the chances of running,” Biden added.
+Why wouldn’t I run against Donald Trump?
+He’s the candidate, which increases the chances of me running,” Biden added.

-The Washington Post reported last month that Biden and members of his entourage had told their allies he was planning to run again – an attempt to address concerns over whether he could embark on another presidential campaign. given his age and his ease, worries the Republicans who return to power.
+The Washington Post reported last month that Biden and members of his entourage had told their allies he was planning to run again – an attempt to address concerns about whether he might engage in another Presidential campaign given his age and ease worries the Republicans returning to power.

 White House press secretary Jen Psaki told reporters in response to the report that it was the president’s “intention” to run again.